Explore Bidefords Maritime History

 John Calvin in the sixteenth century.

-Huguenots suffered religious persecution which caused about 200,000 of them
+Huguenots suffered religious persecution which caused about

 to leave France.
 They settled in non-Catholic European countries such as